 Thirdly, the cost of the actors

 Driscoll had “ connections” and was owed favours by the stars’ agents.
 Therefore, he was able to secure their services for a heavily discounted rate.
-By using “connected companies” a significant mark-up was charged to the SPV Production Company, who then submitted the costs as part of the Film Tax Credit claim.
+By using “connected companies” a significant mark-up was charged to the SPV Production Company, who then submitted the costs as part of the British Film Tax Credit claim.

 Expert evidence as to the cost of securing talent was again employed successfully.

 The Revenue found it difficult to deal with the Defence interpretation of the legislative framework.
 The head of the Film Tax Unit in Manchester gave evidence.
-During cross-examination it became apparent that the unit was hugely under-sourced and the team that dealt with multi-million pound tax relief claims [ £800 million a year] was staffed by only three people.
+During cross-examination, it became apparent that the unit was hugely under-sourced and the team that dealt with multi-million-pound tax relief claims [ £800 million a year] was staffed by only three people.

 The Revenue conceded that the legislation and their own guidance, allowed claims to be made based on costs generated between connected companies, so long as the costs were referable to market value.

 As the trial unfolded the Prosecution case, based on an FTC claim that had looked hugely inflated and dishonest at the outset, began to unravel.
-Notwithstanding that the Jury convicted Mr Driscoll of a separate VAT fraud, the not guilty verdict on the allegation of Film Tax Credit fraud was an unwelcome reality check for the Revenue.
+Notwithstanding that the Jury convicted Mr Driscoll of separate VAT fraud, the not guilty verdict on the allegation of Film Tax Credit fraud was an unwelcome reality check for the Revenue.